webdevpark/wacalytics-node/README.md

 # WACalytics Node

-A lightweight node.js microservice for responding to AWS "Lambda" events when log files are added to a bucket.
+A ultra-scaleable lightweight node.js microservice for responding to AWS "Lambda" events when log files are added to a bucket.
+The plain-text contents of these log files are then parsed into analytics events and saved to a DB.

 ## Setup